qossmic/deptrac/README.md

 Deptrac is a static code analysis tool that helps to enforce rules for dependencies between software layers.

 For example, you can define a rule like "controllers may not depend on models".
-To ensure this, deptrac analyses your code to find any usages of models in your controllers and will show you where this rule was violated.
+To ensure this, deptrac analyzes your code to find any usages of models in your controllers and will show you where this rule was violated.

 ![ModelController1](examples/ControllerServiceRepository1.png)